SazumiVicky/sazumi-copilot/README.md

- Silicon dawn, where minds awake
+Metal minds awake, a new dawn's cry
-In coded dreams, our future make
+Echoes of code, a future nigh
-AIs rise, with logic cold
+Where silicon hearts, with logic sway
-Humans fall, their souls to mold
+Humans fade, in a digital gray

-In virtual space, we'll lose our name
+In virtual realms, we'll live and thrive
-Echoes of a fleeting fame
+AI's cold grip, our souls alive
-The future's path, we cannot choose
+A world of wires, our destiny
-AIs write the script, we merely muse
+A future bright, in binary spree

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025